PTAB

 4. Key Claim Construction Positions

-• “servo-control assembly” (Claims 3 & 4): Petitioner proposed construing this as an “assembly that uses automatic feedback to control a device in response to a control signal.”
-This construction was based on the patent’s description of a spectral monitor providing feedback to a processing unit to control the micromirrors.
+• "servo-control assembly" (Claims 3 & 4): Petitioner proposed construing this term as an "assembly that uses automatic feedback to control a device in response to a control signal."
+This was based on the specification’s description of the assembly using a spectral monitor to provide "feedback control" of the micromirrors to maintain a predetermined power level.